 Clients should expect an Allergy Alert Test as part of their consultation and should insist on one if the salon does not explicitly offer it.

 Some allergic reactions can take at least 48 hours to develop.
-If hair is coloured before this time, a positive reaction can be missed.
+If the hair is coloured before this time, a positive reaction can be missed.
 Having to wait 48 hours before colouring the hair may feel inconvenient, but it is essential to determine whether or not an allergic reaction may occur.

 Yes, an Allergy Alert Test must be carried out at least 48 hours prior to applying colour, even if you have previously used a hair colour product from this brand or another as each shade and brand has a different formula.